Skip to content

 local pos = game:GetRoom():FindFreePickupSpawnPosition(player.Position, 40)

---As we will be spawning pickups with Game():Spawn, it requires a seed to determine any RNG factors involved.
+--Spawning anything with Game():Spawn requires a seed to determine any RNG factors involved.

 local rng = player:GetCollectibleRNG(MY_ITEM)